matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 - Run completed this

 ### Task: Incorporate Courses / Classes API, Salt & Plan into Data pipeline

+- Explore re-training is broken - currently uses old research data.
+Update the models code to use pipeline Classes data instead of Classes_2011_2018 data

 1. where does `hashed path` get defined? in env.sh vs env.json?
     - actually from `makeJson` which takes dirName (timestamp) as an argument and then creates `env.json`